-Note: A bar code needs only to be touched by the centering window in order to be read.
-It does not need to pass completely through the centering window.
+Note: A bar code needs only to be touched by the centering window in order to be read. ?It does not need to pass completely through the centering window.

 Scan Centering On, then scan one of the following bar codes to change the top, bottom, left, or right of the centering window.
-Then scan the percent you want to shift the centering window from the Programming Chart, beginning on page 233, then scan Save.
+Then scan the percent you want to shift the centering window using digits on the Programming Chart.
+Scan Save.
 Default Centering = 40% for Top and Left, 60% for Bottom and Right.